ironkrush/rivera/README.md

 # rivera
-This is a raw website for showing the structure and some examples of designs which will be used in making of the website this is not even a 5% of the original one but as it is in the process of building i can't share source code for now will do it soon !!
+This website showcases the basic structure and some design elements planned for the final website of Rivera Ro Company.
+It's currently under development, and only represents about 5% of the complete vision.
+We're excited to share more progress and the final product soon!